What is the difference between 'Planning' and 'Building Control'?

 How much will my building works cost?

 Or, put another way, how long is a piece of string?
 So many factors affect the cost of building works that each project simply has to be priced individually – hence the need for robust plans and specifications.
-As a very rough rule of thumb, domestic extensions in 2014 cost approximately £800/m2 (£80/ft2) but check the link to the right to see how even the smallest of jobs can attract considerably different quotations...
+As a very rough rule of thumb, domestic extensions in recent years have cost approximately £1,000/m2 (£100/ft2) but check the link to the right to see how even the smallest of jobs can attract considerably different quotations...

 Please don't forget to engage your builder under a proper Contract.
-There are a range of contracts available however over the years we have found the most 'user-friendly' of these to be the 'JCT Building Contract for a home owner / occupier'.
-The JCT is the premier contract range for construction and this contract has been specifically designed and updated for domestic extensions.
+There are a range of contracts available and as legal documents you're best advised to discuss this with your solicitor.
+Over the years we at 9yards have found the most 'user-friendly' of these to be the 'JCT Building Contract for a home owner / occupier'.
+The JCT is a long-established contract range for construction and this contract has been specifically designed and updated for domestic extensions.
 It also carries the 'Plain English Campaign Crystal Mark' as evidence of its ease of use and even comes in two options: one for use when you don't engage us to oversee work on site and another for when you do.
 It's also very affordable at around £25.
 Find out more or buy your copy here: